confio/tgrade/docs/proto/proto-docs.md

 <a name="confio.poe.v1beta1.SeedContracts"></a>

 ### SeedContracts
-SeedContracts contains the seed configuration to setup all PoE contracts on chain.
+SeedContracts contains the contract configuration and group members to setup all PoE contracts on chain.

 | Field | Type | Label | Description |